-The purpose of this experiment is to gain understanding of standing waves and resonant conditions..
+The purpose of this experiment is to gain understanding of

 The procedure:

-We measured the frequency of a standing wave up to 10 harmonics between an oscillator and two different masses.
-Case 1 had a 200g weight and case 2 had a 50g weight.
+harmonics between an oscillator and two different masses.
+Case 1 had a 200g weight and case 2 had a 50g

 Data